lonelyjoeparker/MSc-phylogenetics-lab/handout.md

 ```bash
 # Unfunny pithy remark here, spot the pattern?
 ```
-We are going to construct a phylogeny of some matK genes taken from specimens in the gardens.
+We're going to construct a phylogeny of some matK genes taken from specimens in the gardens.
 They were collected from orchids and sequenced.
 First we’ll look at the sequences.
 They are in the `orchids.short.initial.fa` file.
-You can use the command ‘less’ to look at the file (press ‘q’ to quit, or spacebar to scroll through the sequences):
+You can use the command `less` to look at the file (press ‘q’ to quit, or spacebar to scroll through the sequences):
 ```bash
 User@user-pi:~$ less orchids.short.initial.fa
 ```
-That is a bit cumbersome.
+`less` is a powerful tool to look at all sorts of data types, but it's a bit cumbersome for big DNA datasets.
 We’ll use a graphical user interface called CONTEXT to look at it.
-Open the context browser with this command:
+Open the CONTEXT browser with this command:
 ```bash
 User@user-pi:~$ java -jar ../software/CONTEXT-PhylogenomicDatasetBrowser-v0.8.1.jar
 ```
-Click ‘add a file’ to open the orchids.short.initial.fa file.
+Click ‘add a file’ to open the `orchids.short.initial.fa file`.
 You can see that the sequences are of various lengths.
-We are going to align them using a program called muscle.
-First open a new terminal by pressing ‘control-alt-T’ again (leave CONTEXT running in the old terminal), then navigate back to the part_1 directory, and type:
+We are going to align them using a program called `muscle`.
+First open a new terminal by pressing ‘control-alt-T’ again (leave CONTEXT running in the old terminal), then navigate back to the `part_1` directory, and type:
 ```bash
 User@user-pi:~$ muscle -in orchids.short.initial.fa -out orchids.short.out -maxiters 2
 ```